 Most people believe your video will convert if it simply has flashy animations and visuals.
 While this may be true to an extent, animated how-to and explainer videos are very popular, what really converts an audience when creating this type of video is the script.

-If you have a strong script, you won’t even need fancy visuals.
+If you have a strong script, you won’t even need fancy visuals. – L. Scott Harrell

-The important thing to remember when creating explainer videos is to try to write the script yourself if you are able; if at all possible do not outsource it to the company making the video.
+The important thing to remember when creating explainer videos is to try to write the script yourself if you are able; if at all possible do not outsource writing the script to the company making the video.
 No one knows your business or your target audience as well as you do.
 You know the problems that your potential customers are facing, and how these problems can be solved with your product or service.
 Use your script to talk to your customer.
 Answer your customers’ questions and remove any misgivings they may have about your product, and they will convert.